-The Department of Health and Hospitals, Bureau of Health Services Financing adopts LAC 48:I.Chapters 53 and 54 in the Medical Assistance Program as authorized by R.S.
+The Department of Health and Hospitals, Bureau of Health Services Financing proposes to adopt LAC 48:I.Chapters 53 and 54 in the Medical Assistance Program as authorized by R.S.
 36:254 and R.S.
-28:2180.13.
-This Emergency Rule is promulgated in accordance with the provisions of the Administrative Procedure Act, R.S.
-49:953(B)(1) et seq., and shall be in effect for the maximum period allowed under the Act or until adoption of the final Rule, whichever occurs first.
+28:2180.14.
+This proposed Rule is promulgated in accordance with the provisions of the Administrative Procedure Act, R.S.
+49:950, et seq.

-The Department of Health and Hospitals, Bureau of Health Services Financing promulgated an Emergency Rule to adopt provisions to establish licensing standards for level III crisis receiving centers (CRCs) in order to provide intervention and crisis stabilization services for individuals who are experiencing a behavioral health crisis (Louisiana Register, Volume 39, Number 4).
-This Emergency Rule is being promulgated to continue the provisions of the April 20, 2013 Emergency Rule.
-This action is being taken to prevent imminent peril to the public health, safety or welfare of behavioral health clients who are in need of crisis stabilization services.
+The Department of Health and Hospitals, Bureau of Health Services Financing promulgated an Emergency Rule which adopted provisions to establish licensing standards for Level III crisis receiving centers (CRCs) in order to provide intervention and crisis stabilization services for individuals who are experiencing a behavioral health crisis (Louisiana Register, Volume 39, Number 4).